 - How are you different from your competition?

 - What do you want your customers to feel when they transact with your business?

 Your logo should display your brand identity.
 Logo designs create a visual bridge to eliminate the gap between the company and the customer, establishing a visual relationship that will be remembered for years to come.

 2- Choose The Right Color Scheme

 Your color palette plays a critical role in the effectiveness of your logo design.
 Color psychology is the study of how different colors influence human behavior and emotions.
-In business, color psychology has helped companies build cohesive logos, create successful advertising campaigns, and create brand personality.
+Color psychology has helped companies build cohesive logos, create successful advertising campaigns, and create brand personality in business.